The Registry of Deeds - Visiting the Archive

 My understanding is that copies are made from the original memorial lodged in the basement of the building not the Transcript Book and as such it is likely to be larger and possibly clearer to read.
 It is also likely to contain more expansive information than the transcript book, where the clerks were very fond of abbreviating commonly used words and phrases, or even names.
 For example, this was how I found out my 4x great grandfather was actually called Joshua, not Joseph or James as I had previously guessed from the scrawled "Jos." or was it "Jas." in the transcript book.

-The other major advantage of owning a copy of the original deed is that it will have your ancestors signatures and seals.
+The other major advantage of owning a copy of the original deed is that it will see your ancestors signatures and seals.
 How lovely is that?!

 My understanding is that copies are made from the original memorial lodged in the basement of the building not the Transcript Book and as such it is likely to be larger and possibly clearer to read.
 It is also likely to contain more expansive information than the transcript book, where the clerks were very fond of abbreviating commonly used words and phrases, or even names.
 For example, this was how I found out my 4x great grandfather was actually called Joshua, not Joseph or James as I had previously guessed from the scrawled "Jos." or was it "Jas." in the transcript book.

-The other major advantage of owning a copy of the original deed is that it will have your ancestors signatures and seals.
+The other major advantage of owning a copy of the original deed is that it will see your ancestors signatures and seals.
 How lovely is that?!

 Read On ...
 The Registry of Deeds - Online Access